-Project Curator and Salvage Lead, Clandon Park
+Project Curator, Clandon Park

 Prior to the fire Sophie led a team of National Trust conservation specialists and as a previous curator for Clandon Park she researched and wrote much of the Clandon Park guidebook.
 Since leading the emergency salvage operation she now advises on the significance and history of the house, its garden and wider setting and the collection.